modulexcite/software-engineering-resources/README.md

 ## Software engineering articles and resources

-A collection of articles which I use to document the things I've learned or am learning and a reminder on the things I need to keep working on to keep improving and refining my craft.
+A collection of articles which I use to document the things I've learned or am learning and a reminder on the things I need to revisit.

 ### Programming Lanauge Theory
 #### Monads